 - Our mental state

-I did a lot of reading over the past year and I’m switching my eating program to include lots of vegetables and beating my sugar cravings.
+The movement restrictions during 2020 gave me the opportunity to do a lot more reading over the past year and my 2020 goal is to switch my eating program to include lots more vegetables and beating my sugar cravings.
 I’ll be posting my results and recipes here on the website.

-I love bicycling and walking.
-I got back on my bike after my treatment in 2003 and since then I have ridden 32,639.65 miles – roughly 2,000 miles a year.
+If you have visited this site before, you know I love bicycling and walking.
+I got back on my bike after my treatment in 2003 and since then I have ridden 36,295.31 miles – an average of just over 2,000 miles a year.

 Many cyclists ride more than that, but those miles have kept me fit and played a key role in calming my mental state.

-Riding takes my mind away from cancer and work-related stress and lets me enjoy the scenery and word around me.
-My 2020 goal was 2,400 miles [I’ll explain the “was” in a minute.]
+Riding takes my mind away from cancer and work-related stress and lets me enjoy the scenery and the world around me.
+My 2021 goal is 2,500 miles and 360 active* days.

-- Zwift.com instead of outdoor cycling.
+- Cycling: Zwift.com instead of outdoor cycling.
 Staying at home means that I’ve switched to indoor bicycle riding on my trainer and Zwift set up.
-Riding inside is much different than outdoors but the Zwift community helps a lot.
-Sometimes if I’m just doing an endurance ride, I watch Ted.com talks on my iPad.
+Riding inside is much different than outdoors but the Zwift community is a great help.
+Unless I’m really trying to kill it for HITT exercise, I simply cruise along and catch up on TED talks on my iPad: Ted.com.

-- I’m adding daily morning meditation to ease the stress from watching the new.
+- Meditation: A daily 10-minute morning meditation to ease the stress from watching the news.